arthurfenderbucker/arthurfenderbucker.github.io/_pages/about.md

 ## Awards:

+- Spotlight contribution - IEEE 2022 ICRA workshop on Collaborative Robots and the Work of the Future
 - AUCANI merit scholarship recipient.
 - Microsoft AI for Earth Grantee
 - Fellow at Fundação Estudar Leaders program (approval rate = 0.05%)